 Euroculture will prepare you to answer the demand that exists today for sensitive and well-informed professionals to address these issues in fields such as:

-Students wishing to apply for an Erasmus Mundus scholarship must apply by 1 December 2017 at the latest.
-For all other applicants: the first selection round closes on 1 March 2022, the third on 1 April 2022 and the fourth on 1 May 2022.
+If you wish to apply for an Erasmus Mundus scholarship for this programme, you must apply by 15 January 2022 at the latest.
+Other applicants: the second application round closes on 1 March 2022, the third on 1 April 2022 and the fourth on 1 May 2022.
 After 1 May 2022, applications are accepted on a rolling basis.

-All students who begin the programme (including students from Sweden, the EEA countries and Switzerland) shall pay tuition fees to the Euroculture Consortium.
-For more information and information about fees please see the Euroculture Consortium's website, www.euroculturemaster.eu.
+All students who study the programme (including students from Sweden and other EU or EFTA countries) are required to pay tuition fees to the Euroculture Consortium (see more information on the fees).

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university in a subject relevant for Euroculture (principally humanities and social sciences).

 Language requirements All applicants need to verify English language proficiency.
 This is usually done through an internationally recognised test such as TOEFL or IELTS or through previous university studies.
 The minimum test scores are: